Updated on by Hayley Brown

 To ensure the process is handled and done correctly it is important to thoroughly research, vet and understand the integration solution you are going to implement.
 Don’t just rely on one method and be open to the process happening in stages rather than all at once.

 Security is always a challenge, especially when trying to keep company data secure.
 When implementing SaaS integrations they must be able to implement multi-layered security controls.
 As well as maintaining security levels or improving them if the organisation is switching from on-premise to cloud-based as part of their digital transformation strategy.

 Prior to implementing and ensuring secure integration processes an authentication protocol is typically agreed upon prior to implementation.
 In doing this there will be finer control on access, data will be encrypted and meet the latest security protocols.

 Ultimately a lack of knowledge can really hinder the SaaS integration process due to the lack of skilled staff to develop and maintain integrations.
-Integrating with multiple SaaS vendors can expand an organisation’s digital environment, but it can get complicated very quickly.
+Integrating with multiple SaaS vendors helps expand an organisation’s digital environment, it can however get complicated quickly.